open-telemetry/semantic-conventions/docs/database/database-spans.md

 **[6]:** If using a port other than the default port for this DBMS and if `server.address` is set.

+**[7]:** Even though parameterized query text can potentially have sensitive data, by using a parameterized query the user is giving a strong signal that any sensitive data will be passed as parameters, and the benefit to observability of capturing it by default outweighs the risk.

-**[7]:** SHOULD be collected by default only if there is sanitization that excludes sensitive information.
+**[8]:** Non-parameterized query text SHOULD NOT be collected by default unless there is sanitization that excludes sensitive data, e.g. by redacting all literal values present in the query text.
+Parameterized query text SHOULD be collected by default (the query parameter values themselves are opt-in, see [`db.query.parameter.<key>`](https://github.com/open-telemetry/semantic-conventions/blob/main/docs/attributes-registry/db.md)).

-**[8]:** Semantic conventions for individual database systems SHOULD document whether `network.peer.*` attributes are applicable.
+**[9]:** Semantic conventions for individual database systems SHOULD document whether `network.peer.*` attributes are applicable.
 Network peer address and port are useful when the application interacts with individual database nodes directly.
 If a database operation involved multiple network calls (for example retries), the address of the last contacted node SHOULD be used.

-**[9]:** When observed from the client side, and when communicating through an intermediary, `server.address` SHOULD represent the server address behind any intermediaries, for example proxies, if it's available.
+**[10]:** When observed from the client side, and when communicating through an intermediary, `server.address` SHOULD represent the server address behind any intermediaries, for example proxies, if it's available.

-**[10]:** Query parameters should only be captured when `db.query.text` is parameterized with placeholders.
+**[11]:** Query parameters should only be captured when `db.query.text` is parameterized with placeholders.
 If a parameter has no name and instead is referenced only by index, then `<key>` SHOULD be the 0-based index.

 `db.system` has the following list of well-known values.
 If one of them applies, then the respective value MUST be used; otherwise, a custom value MAY be used.